PEP 690 – Lazy Imports

 sys.path is present.

-An easy fix for this (which arguably also improves the code style) would be to
+An easy fix for this (which also improves the code style and ensures cleanup)

 with block are always eager.